grafana/tempo-operator/docs/api.md

         <td><b>caName</b></td>
         <td>string</td>
         <td>
           CA is the name of a ConfigMap containing a CA certificate.
-It needs to be in the same namespace as the LokiStack custom resource.<br/>
+It needs to be in the same namespace as the Tempo custom resource.<br/>
         </td>
         <td>false</td>
       </tr></tbody>